Bcachefs: History

 Primary development has been by Kent Overstreet, the developer of Bcache, which he describes as a "prototype" for the ideas that became Bcachefs.
 Overstreet intends Bcachefs to replace Bcache.
 Overstreet has stated that development of Bcachefs began as Bcache's developers realized that its codebase had "been evolving ... into a full blown, general-purpose POSIX filesystem", and that "there was a really clean and elegant design" within it if they took it in that direction.
 Some time after Bcache was merged in 2013 into the mainline Linux kernel, Overstreet left his job at Google to work full-time on Bcachefs.

 After a few years' unfunded development, Overstreet announced Bcachefs in 2015, at which point he called the code "more or less feature complete", and called for testers and contributors.
 He intended it to be an advanced file system with modern features like those of ZFS or Btrfs, with the speed and performance of file systems such as ext4 and XFS.
 As of 2017 Overstreet was receiving financial support for the development of Bcachefs via Patreon.

 As of mid-2018, the on-disk format had settled.
-Patches had been submitted for review to have Bcachefs included in the mainline Linux kernel, but had not yet been accepted.
+Patches had been submitted for review to have Bcachefs included in the mainline Linux kernel.

-By mid-2019, the desired features of Bcachefs had reached and associated patches to LKML was submitted for peer review.
-As of February 2023, Bcachefs has still not been merged into the mainline Linux kernel.
+By mid-2019, the desired features of Bcachefs were completed and the associated patches to LKML were submitted for peer review.
+In October 2023 Bcachefs was merged into the Linux 6.7 kernel, which was released in January 2024.

+In November 2024, Kent Overstreet was restricted by Linux's Code of Conduct Committee from sending in contributions during the Linux 6.13 kernel development cycle due to "written abuse of another community member" and taking "insufficient action to restore the community's faith in having otherwise productive technical discussions without the fear of personal attacks".
+Patches were later accepted without issue during the Linux 6.14 kernel development.

+In June 2025, Linus Torvalds announced bcachefs would be removed from the Linux kernel; Linus explained as follows:

+In August 2025, after not merging any bcachefs updates for Linux 6.17, Torvalds marked bcachefs as "Externally maintained" in the Linux kernel.
+In September 2025, Overstreet announced that bcachefs would move to being shipped as a Dynamic Kernel Module Support (DKMS) module.